chaseaw/anRNAlab-Protocols/General/Plasmid-SubCloning.md

   | Nuclease Free Water || Up to 20  µL |
   || **Total** | 20 µL |

-*Technically, CIP acts on 1 pmol of DNA ends, but 1 µL is usually enough; adjust if concentration is particularly high*
+*Technically, CIP acts on 1 pmol of DNA ends, but 1 µL is usually enough; adjust if needed*

 **2.** Heat for 10 min at 37°C, then heat inactivate for 2 minutes at 80°C